 Mary Quantz is a doctoral candidate in Educational Foundations, Policy, and Practice.
 Mary's research focuses on policies that impact how teachers engage with queer issues in schools and classrooms.
 She is particularly interested in the experiences of teachers who advocate for LGBTQ students in politically and religiously conservative communities.
 Mary believes public scholarship is a necessary step to bridging the gap between university-based education research and education policy and practice.
 Before coming to CU, Mary taught middle school language arts in Lehi, Utah.
 Mary received an M.A. in Teacher Education and a B.A. in English Education at Brigham Young University.

-María Ruiz-Martínez is a second-year doctoral student in Educational Equity and Cultural Diversity.
+María Ruiz-Martínez is a doctoral student in Educational Equity and Cultural Diversity.
 Her research interests interrogate the coloniality of belonging by examining how race and the interrelated categories of ethnicity, gender, class, indigeneity, sexuality, and legal status impact the lives of transnational students from Abya Yala (the precolonial name for the Americas).
 These lines of inquiry bring Maria to further probe how imposed identity labels work in concert to oppress and marginalize students.
 She believes public scholarship is a tool to confront and reveal the material circumstances that deprive people of their humanity by moving away from hierarchical to dialogical ways of knowing and being.
 Prior to arriving at CU Boulder, Maria was a bilingual early childhood teacher.